Why Do Mountain Bikes Have Fat Tires? Exploring the Benefits of Bigger Wheels in Off-Road Biking

 In terms of traction, fat tires have a broader surface area, which enables them to grip onto surfaces better than traditional, narrow tires.
 This means that bikers can handle rough terrain more efficiently, with improved stability and maneuverability.
 The fat tires are also better suited to unstable terrains, such as sand or mud, providing more traction and grip.
 In essence, the combination of improved suspension and better traction enhances the overall performance of a mountain bike, making it ideal for off-road adventures.

-You may also like: Best Off Road Mountain Bike Tires for Ultimate Performance
+You may also like: How to Properly Wrap a Mountain Bike for Transportation or Storage

 The Role of Tire Pressure in Mountain Biking Performance